The work is hard enough. Your workplace shouldn't make it harder.

 Have a project, program or other initiative you want us to join?
 Let’s discuss how we can support your org’s work!

 Wait, let us introduce ourselves.
-We’re Essence and Emily Deming-Rivers.
+We’re Dr.’s Essence and Emily Deming-Rivers.

 We aren’t strangers, we’re your neighbors